 A potter and a painter occupied the tent next to us.
 Rather than splitting the tent in half (giving them each a 5′ x 10′ space) they chose to have the pottery centered in the tent with the painter showing on all of the walls — a creative solution.

 Since I’ve been doing shows for more years than I’d like to admit, I find I tend to offer opinions on display and such to the newbies who are by me.
 I want all the artists to have a positive experience and I remember how intimated I felt when I did my first show.
 Now it seems old hat, although each show offers new challenges.
 The students who showed at SAM were delightfully excited.
 Very refreshing.

-The show this year was very well organized, with great communication from the get-go.
+The show the last year I did it…2019, I believe, was very well organized, with great communication from the get-go.
 Show managers answered all of my questions promptly via email.
 The volunteers were delightful, many of them students at ASL.
 The show also hires a professional organization to handle things like security, managing set-up and tear-down, trash removal, and who knows what.
 There are a myriad details that go into a successful show.

 The clientele want a clean, friendly atmosphere in which to wander freely, enjoy the art and meet the artists.
 I’ve spoken with multiple patrons who’ve mentioned how important it is for them to meet the artist before purchasing a piece.
 It becomes a more complete experience rather than simply purchasing a piece of art.
 The folks who run the SAM were able to accomplish this and more with perfect weather and support from the local community.